AguaClara/horizontal_filtration-DEPRECATED/Fall 2018/Horizontal Filtration_Fall 2018_Report.md

 #### **Future Work**

 Though the team was unable to begin Filter Shelf Experiment 2, a possible future experiment is detailed below.
-This experiment would provide a more accurate model of the shape of the actual filter shelves as seen in the design.
+This experiment would produce a more accurate model of the shape of the actual filter shelves as seen in the design.
 The flat shelves (modeled by a flat piece of PVC inserted into the outlet) may potentially result in different results as opposed to the curved surface of the pipes being used in Filter Shelf Experiment 1.

 *Filter Shelf Experiment 2: Change Geometry*
 The apparatus from Filter Shelf Experiment 1 will be used.
 A flat shelf with the a width of 1’’ is used.
-1. Insert the flat shelf into the 1’’ pipe horizontally.
+1. The flat shelf is then inserted into the 1’’ pipe horizontally.
-2. Glue the flat shelf or secure in another way at either end to ensure that it does not rotate or move as water is pumped through.
+2. The flat shelf will be glued or secured in another way at either end to ensure that it does not rotate or move as water is pumped through.
+Fabrication method elaborated on below.
 3. Once flat shelf is inserted, the same procedures as Filter Shelf Experiment 1 will be followed.

-One future topic to investigate is alternatives to the angled slats, such as mesh **[describe how this would be perferable in one or 2 sentences]**.
-If the slat design is impractical, then alternatives would have to be found that work with the present design and are easy to assemble.
+One future topic to investigate is alternatives to the angled slats, such as mesh.A mesh alternative would be easier to ensure sand does not travel into the outlet.
+However, it may result in a slower filtration process.If the slat design is impractical, then alternatives would have to be found that work with the present design and are easy to assemble.

 ### **Appendix**

 **Materials**
-- PVC pipes
+- PVC pipes: Used to create experiment apparatus.
-- flex tubing
+- flex tubing: Used to connect inlet and outlets to peristaltic pump, waste pipe, and accumulator.
-- flow accumulator bottle
+- flow accumulator bottle: Acts as storage reservoir.
-- MasterFlex L/S peristaltic pump
+- MasterFlex L/S peristaltic pump: Used to pump water into apparatus at set speed.
-- push-to-connect connecters
-- reducers

-**what are these materials for? explain what list is**
+- push-to-connect connecters: Used to connect tubing to inlet and outlets.
+- reducers: Used to connect larger pipe to smaller pipe.